smoll/cd-poc/README.md

     ```bash
     cd stacks/myapp

-    rancher-compose --verbose up -d # "-p myapp" isn't necessary since it creates a stack with the basedir name by default
+    rancher-compose --verbose up -d # "-p myapp" not necessary - creates a stack with this basedir name by default
     rancher-compose logs
     ```